dotkernel/development/wsl/os/ubuntu20/README.md

     For more information visit: https://aka.ms/wslusers
     Enter new UNIX username:

-Next, you are prompted to enter a password to use with your username (you will not see what you're typing, that's a security measure in Linux regarding passwords):
+Next, you are prompted to enter a password to use with your username (you will not see what you are typing, that's a security measure in Linux regarding passwords):

     Enter new UNIX username: dotkernel.
     Changing password for user dotkernel.